The Latin word, from which the English word “desert” is derived, describes an area without people.

 The fennec fox consumes almost anything it can find, including plants, eggs, insects, and other animals.

-These animals in the desert can live without access to free-standing water partly because their kidneys have been modified to reduce water loss.
+These desert animals can live without access to free-standing water partly because their kidneys have been modified to reduce water loss.